keduba/my_test/content/post/update/index.md

 I started watching all of Corey's Python tutorials on the basics like modules, lists, variables, functions etc.

-JANUARY 2022
+### JANUARY 2022

 By the 5th of January, I'd finished all Corey's Python basics including trying out stuff that came to mind.
 Then I watched his videos that were not exactly Python like regex, environment variables, cron jobs and so on.
 In all it was a pretty good brushup on the basics and now I felt I could look at some people's code without feeling overwhelmed.
 After I was done with this, I thought I'd revisit Bash Scripting becuase there were a lot of things I felt I'd like to automate on my computer.

-It started first with a guide on tlcl.org but it felt weighty and expected me to do a lot without showing examples so I went back and found William Shotts' linuxcommand.org.
+It started first with a guide on TLCL.org but it felt weighty and expected me to do a lot without showing examples so I went back and found William Shotts' linuxcommand.org.
 This was better and incidentally was the one I was using in 2021 at some point during my Master thesis period.
 From first day, examples plenty.
 I started again.
 This time instead of taking notes, I was writing and saving and running the scripts.
 Sometimes I ran off on my tangents, sometimes I kept to the script to see where it was leading.
 This is 17th of January 2022.
 I've covered ground in one month.
 I've learnt if, case, while, until, and creating shell functions.
 Now I'm not scared to see grep or awk.
 We still dey go.
 The target is to be ready for Machine Learning jobs by end of February.
 I wrote a Calculator in Python.
 A simple one but I solved some bugs I met on the way and I was proud of myself.

-#### 18th January:
+#### 18th January

 I'm going to speed through Andrew's classes.
 I want to complete the remaining 10 weeks in the next three weeks.
 So beginning with this week (today is Tuesday) I'm going to take three weeks of courses in one week.
 With this calculation, I should be finished in the last week of January that is also first week of February.
 Good luck to me.
 I'll be averaging four hours each day.
 During this four hours, research will be strictly on the problem I am trying to solve.
 No expanded learning.
 10 am to 3 pm.
 From 3 pm I am completely free to go down any rabbit hole I choose until 4 pm when I have to work on the first language study for the day.